-The proposed Transbay Terminal would be located at the site of the existing terminal structure on Mission Street at First, Fremont and Beale Streets, approximately 150 feet to the west of the present terminal footprint.
+The proposed Transbay Terminal would be located at the site of the existing terminal structure on Mission Street at First, Fremont and Beale Streets.
 The existing Terminal would be demolished and a new multi-modal transit facility would be constructed in its place.
 There are two alternatives being considered for the new Transbay Terminal: the West Ramp and Loop Ramp Alternative.
-The main differences between the West Ramp Alternative and the Loop Ramp Alternative are the size of the terminal, amount of ramp area, and the potential availability of land opened up for new development by removing sections of the existing ramp network.
+The main differences between the West Ramp Alternative and the Loop

+Ramp Alternative are the size of the terminal, amount of ramp area, and the potential availability of land opened up for new development by removing sections of the existing ramp network.

 West Ramp Alternative.
-Under the West Ramp Alternative, the Transbay Terminal would be one story taller than under the Loop Ramp Alternative, but would be constructed approximately on the footprint of the existing terminal, but about 150 feet to the west.
-This would result in the terminal structure no longer spanning Beale Street.
+Under the West Ramp Alternative, the Transbay Terminal would be one story taller than under the Loop Ramp Alternative, but would be constructed on the footprint of the existing terminal.
 The existing ramp segments on the east side of the Transbay Terminal (north of Howard Street, just east of Beale Street, then looping south and west to Essex Street) would be removed.
 However, the I-80 Fremont Street off-ramp would remain in place west of Fremont Street.
 Circulation between the Terminal and the Bay Bridge would occur on a ramp segment oriented on a north-south axis.
 In terms of land use, the West Ramp Alternative would open up new developable area on the blocks south and east of the Terminal at Beale and Howard Streets and Folsom at Beale and Main Streets, and would create opportunities for mid-block pedestrian throughways between towers fronting on Folsom Street or increase the amount of mid-block open space.